 Now, 20 years later, Kinyongo has changed from a dry, arid riverbed, into a green-lined river where water can be found all year round.
 Where farmers previously only grew maize and beans and depended on the rains, now large vegetable fields and fruit trees can be found along the banks.
 The crops are irrigated, ensuring a good harvest.
 This has greatly improved the income of the farmers.

 The landscaped bank protection zones are now covered with trees, shrubs and grasses.
 This protects agricultural land against erosion, and in many places green areas of nature have been created where herons and kingfishers find a place.

 View a StoryMap from NACODEV about Kinyongo.
 Here the 30 dams are located and you can see how the residents around Kinyongo make use of the retained water.

 Water is life!
-That's why we help communities in Ukambani, a semi-arid area in Kenya, to build water retention dams in seasonal streams.
-The retained water is badly needed for drinking water, growing of crops and to set up income-generating activities.
-Through our local partner we help farmers to set up small horticultural businesses near the dams.
-We also help them to protect the vulnerable riverbanks against erosion.
+The results achieved in Kinyongo are a good example of this.
+That is why we help residents of other areas to build dams in seasonal rivers as well.
+The water that is retained in this way is badly needed for drinking water, cultivation of crops and income.
+Through our partner NACODEV, we help farmers to set up horticultural businesses.
+But also to protect nature on the vulnerable banks.

 View our Storymap about building water retention dams in seasonal streams in Ukambani.